seedifferently/apidocs-v4/source/includes/_dropin.md

-type              | The only type of drop-in UI currently supported is `eligibility` styles            | URL pointing to a css file to override styles with values            | An object of values that the form will pre-populate with procedures        | An array of procedures to populate the procedure dropdown with autoSubmit        | False by default; boolean indicating that form should submit automatically once all fields are filled resetButton       | False by default; boolean indicating that a button should show that allows form to be reset once submitted (allows for multiple eligibility checks without reloading page) onFormSuccess     | Function that gets called when the form has been submitted successfully
+type              | The only type of drop-in UI currently supported is `eligibility` styles            | URL pointing to a css file to override styles with values            | An object of values that the form will pre-populate with autoSubmit        | False by default; boolean indicating that form should submit automatically once all fields are filled resetButton       | False by default; boolean indicating that a button should show that allows form to be reset once submitted (allows for multiple eligibility checks without reloading page) onFormSuccess     | Function that gets called when the form has been submitted successfully